 Sixty Minutes of Acid: The Brief, Bright Work of Betaine HCl

 You live in an age of acid blockers, yet some people reach for acid itself.
-The capsule in your palm—betaine hydrochloride—promises to do what your stomach won't: turn up the acid for just long enough to matter.
+The capsule in your palm—betaine hydrochloride—promises to do what your stomach won't: up the acid for just long enough to matter.
 How did a beet-derived molecule become a one-hour fix in a world obsessed with turning acid off?[1]

 A forgotten pharmacy trick, hiding in plain sight

 For most of the 20th century, pharmacies sold acidifying mixtures—betaine hydrochloride (BHCl), pepsin, even diluted hydrochloric acid—as over-the-counter "stomach acidifiers."
 Then in 1993 regulators drew a line: there wasn't adequate evidence these products treated low stomach acid (hypochlorhydria), so none could be considered "generally recognized as safe and effective" for OTC use.[2]
-As the Code of Federal Regulations still puts it, "any OTC drug product...offered for use as a stomach acidifier cannot be considered generally recognized as safe and effective."[2]
+As the Code of Federal Regulations still puts it, "any OTC drug product..offered for use as a stomach acidifier cannot be considered generally recognized as safe and effective."[2]
+That's the paradox: a supplement long sold for digestion but officially not recognized to treat low acid.
+And yet, in the last decade, researchers have used BHCl for something precise and measurable: to briefly restore stomach acidity when it's been dialed down—by medication, by food, or by surgery—and watch what changes.

 The minute hand: when acidity returns on cue

 In a small, tightly controlled trial at UCSF and Stanford, volunteers first took a proton-pump inhibitor (rabeprazole) to push their stomach pH above 4.
 Then came the test: a single 1,500 mg BHCl capsule.
 Within about six minutes on average, the stomach slipped back below pH 3, and for roughly an hour it stayed acidic before drifting upward again.
 The pH drop was dramatic—from around 5 to under 1 at its sharpest—yet temporary.[3]
-In short: BHCl can turn the gastric "acid dial" down, then back up, then let it fade—on a schedule.[3]
+In short: BHCl can the gastric "acid dial" down, then back up, then let it fade—on a schedule.[3]

 "Betaine HCl was effective at temporarily lowering gastric pH."[3]